carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 > > ## Cloud Vision labels
 > >
 > > - It can be difficult to find out exhaustive information about what labels these services might predict.
-> > - You may have also noticed that some of the lables might not have been appropriate for the types of images you tested the model with.
+> > - You may have also noticed that some of the labels might not have been appropriate for the types of images you tested the model with.
 > {: .solution}
 {: .challenge}